mozilla/data-docs/src/datasets/fxa_metrics/funnels.md

   - Optionally - user uses a 2FA recovery code to login to their 2FA-enabled account (e.g. if they misplace their second factor.)

 ### Password Reset and Recovery Codes
-Users can click "Forgot Password?" during signin to begin the password reset process.
+Users can click "Forgot Password?" during sign-in to begin the password reset process.
 The funnel is described in the chart below.

 **An important "FYI" here**: passwords are used to encrypt accounts' sync data.
 This implies a **bad scenario** where a change of password can lead to loss of sync data, if there are no longer any devices that can connect to the account and re-upload/restore the data after the reset occurs.
 This would happen, for example, if you only had one device connected to sync, lost the device, then tried to login to a new device to access your synced data.
 If you do a password reset while logging into the second device, the remote copy of your sync data will be overwritten (with whatever happens to be on the second device).